-The ‘Scottish Winter Mountains’ have an international reputation as an area of unique mountain environments, with their own challenges and rewards to the mountaineer, this expedition will hopefully give you an experience of these these beautiful and challenging mountains.
+The ‘Scottish Winter Mountains’ have an international reputation as areas of unique mountain environments, with their own challenges and rewards to the mountaineer, this expedition will hopefully give you an experience of these beautiful and challenging mountains.

 Ben Nevis information

 This trip is based on a one or two day itinerary, with an introductory first day for those of limited mountain experience.
 Local transport and all technical equipment is included in the course fee.

 Our meeting point is in Fort William, and transport from here is included in the fee.

 Trains to Fort William can be found at:

 and coach travel to Fort William via:

 As a popular tourist destination, the Fort William area has many options for accommodation to suit all tastes and pockets including good campsites ( although camping in winter can be tough! ) chalets, bunkhouses, Youth Hostels, B&B’s, self catering cottages and hotels, all can be found on :